greaterthan/aws-deploy/NOTES.md

 # Notes

 ## TODO
-* Download cobudget ot the AWS server
-* Check which port Puma is using when in production mode
-* Set nginx to redirect to puma
+* Set nginx to redirect to puma on port 3000
 * Save /etc/nginx/nginx.conf and the custom site file

 ## SSH config